 Trevor Mirosh, ACE is a Canadian born picture editor specializing in action and thriller films.
 He has been creatively influenced by Thelma Schoomaker’s editing style in films like “Raging Bull” and “The Departed”.
 He also has a fetish for monster in the house films from watching “Jaws” and Jordan Peele/Guillermo del Toro films.
 Trevor believes editing is about entertaining the viewer, finding character nuances to create quality character performances while maintaining a cohesive story.
 Trevor’s wife and his two young girls keep him honest and humble.
 His morning cravings for something sweet requires the editing suite to be far away from pastry shops as possible.

 See Trevor's work: IMDB

-Nicole Ratcliffe first saw the power an edit can have while attending film school.
-From that moment, her future was determined - she wanted to be an editor.
-During her almost twenty-year career, she has easily moved from genre to genre.
-“To me, the single most important part of my work is the story.
-Whether telling the story through dialogue, reactions, or both, the story has to come first,” says Nicole.
-While working with directors and producers to assemble exactly what they are looking for, Nicole brings a laid-back, calm and optimistic vibe to her editing suite.
-When she isn’t editing, Nicole fly fishes with her partner, Tony, and their dog Keegan.
-She can also be found making resin jewelry for family and friends, and as a lover of horror, creating dark, abstract paintings.
+Nicole Ratcliffe first saw the power of editing while attending film school.
+From that moment, her path was clear – she wanted to be an editor.
+During her 20-plus year career, she has easily moved between genres.
+From drama, comedy, sci-fi and her favorite, horror, Nicole has had the opportunity to work with some of the best talents in television.
+“To me, the single most important part of my work is serving the story.
+The story has to come first and crafting an engaging story through performance and shot choice is never boring.”
+Says Nicole.
+While collaborating with directors and producers, Nicole brings a laid-back, calm and optimistic vibe to her editing suite.
+When she isn’t editing, Nicole can be found on local rivers and lakes, fly fishing with her partner, Tony, and their Belgian Malinois/Dutch Shepherd mix, Levi.

 See Nicole's work: IMDB